Tinkerforge/generators/java/readme.txt

 =========================

-The Java bindings allow you to control Tinkerforge Bricks and Bricklets from your Java program.
+The Java bindings allow you to control Tinkerforge Bricks and Bricklets from your Java programs.
 This ZIP file contains:

  Tinkerforge.jar -- precompiled Java library
  source/         -- source code of Tinkerforge.jar